logo

 Abstract

-This paper investigates the relationship between environmental governance and weather-related disaster displacements.
+The impact of climate change is increasingly evident through intensified and more frequent weather-related events, resulting in a higher likelihood of disaster-induced displacement.
+In response, effective adaptation and resilience-building measures implemented through environmental governance are crucial.
+Here, we investigate the relationship between environmental governance (measured by the Notre Dame Country Index) and weather-related disaster displacements.
 Using a panel dataset of 92 countries from 2010 to 2020, Granger non-causality tests reveal a strong bidirectional relationship between environmental governance and disaster displacement.
 The relationship is primarily driven by governance readiness in the higher-income group, while both governance and economic readiness are crucial in the middle-income group.
-All three readiness components are significant in the lower-income group, highlighting the need for comprehensive disaster management strategies.
-These findings underscore the importance of effective environmental governance for climate change adaptation.
+Notably, all three readiness components appear significant in the lower-income group, emphasizing the importance of comprehensive disaster management strategies that address governance, social conditions.
+These findings underscore the importance of effective environmental governance for climate change adaptation and sustainable development goals.

 Publisher